-Elspeth Penny, leader in creative letter writing, has made a new free course.
+Elspeth Penny, leader in creative letter writing, has made a new course.
 Be inspired by her letter-writing rack, unusual pens and home-made inks.

 Why do this course?